 That's me pictured above in my homemade Halloween costume.
 Handsome, eh?
-Mom sewed the monkey suit for me on her Singer treadle sewing machine.
+Mom sewed the monkey suit for me on her old Singer treadle sewing machine.

 If treats are not offered, some kids have been known to play TRICKS on the stingy householders, such as soaping their windows or winding toilette paper around their shrubs before ringing the doorbell and then running away.